synw/django-dex/README.md

 ## Todo

 - [ ] Humanize time duration
+- [ ] Export only one model
+- [ ] Model level database routing
 - [ ] Better looking output
-- [ ] Export only one model
+- [ ] Add an option to use `bulk_create` when there is no many-to-many relations
 - [ ] Register models to auto export on save
-- [ ] Model level database routing